General Information and Policies:

 Immunization Record – Bring a copy of your child’s complete immunization record.
 See the Immunizations page for Utah’s school immunization requirements—they may be different than the state you’re coming from.

 High School Transcript – We need this BEFORE your meeting with the counselor.
 Bring a copy of the student’s high school transcript (grades 9-12) for discussing class placements and transfer of credits.
 Call your previous school to get a copy for yourself or have them fax/email it to us.
-It does not need to be official for enrollment.
+It does not need to be official.

 Health History Form – This form is required for all students, each year, whether he/she has medical concerns or not.
 Please complete the Health History Form (en español) and submit it with your enrollment paperwork.